jbtuthill/mapping_ia_few/README.md

 ## Citation

-If you use the data or code from this repository in your research, please cite our paper: [Insert Citation Here]
+If you use the data or code from this repository in your research, please cite our paper:
+Brittes Tuthill, J.; Kaleita, A. Mapping the Nexus: A County-Level Analysis and Visualization of Iowa’s Food–Energy–Water Systems.
+Sustainability 2024, 16, 5591. https://doi.org/10.3390/su16135591